When you travel in an RV, home is where you park it. But the comforts of home — those depend on your RV furniture choices.

 - Recliners: To find the depth, always measure from the very back of the recliner to the front of the seat cushion.

-Regardless of any other factor about a prospective piece of furniture, if it doesn’t fit in your RV, it’s… well, not a fit.
-So make sure you have those measurements accurate!
+Regardless of any other factor about a prospective piece of furniture, if it doesn’t fit in your RV, it won’t work.
+Make sure you have accurate measurements!

-Storage capacity/multi-utility: Unlike when you’re shopping for home furniture (unless you live in, say, San Francisco), in your travel trailer or motorhome, every single square inch of space matters.
-So finding furniture that doubles as extra storage, a desk, or additional sleeping space can help ensure you’re making the most of your rig’s limited footprint.
+Every single square inch of space in an RV or trailer matters!
+Finding furniture that doubles as extra storage, a desk, or additional sleeping space can help ensure you’re making the most of your rig’s limited footprint.

-Will the seller provide for installation of the new furniture, and removal of the old?
+Will the seller provide installation of the new furniture and removal of the old?
 If not, figure out if you have the tools and the know-how to successfully install a new piece of furniture yourself.
-If you’re buying from someone local, you can probably use your vehicle or camper to haul whatever RV furniture you need to.
+If you’re buying from someone local, you can probably use your vehicle or camper to haul whatever RV furniture you need.
 However, if you’re purchasing from an online service, or if you can’t haul the furniture from a local address, you’ll almost certainly pay a hefty price to have it all delivered to your door.